paulmuschiol/udacity-az-devops-2/README.md

 # Overview

 Udacity Azure DevOps Project 2
 Goal of the project is to setup a small ML app in Azure AppServices using a CI/CD pipeline.
+It predicts house prices based on input variables.
+It's running as a small FLASK app.

 ## Project Plan